Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 - Benzothiazepines (diltiazem).

-There are other classes of antihypertensive drugs:
+There are other classes of drugs against hypertension:

 2. Alpha blockers (prazosin).
 They also have a positive effect on metabolic processes in the body.
 Used in combination with other antihypertensive drugs.